Dangerous driving offences

-Dangerous driving is one of the most serious motoring offences, as such driving can cause injury to another road user and, in some cases, proves fatal.
+Dangerous driving is a serious motoring offence as it can cause injury to another road user and can prove fatal.
 Penalties for dangerous driving include a mandatory disqualification and extended re-test, an unlimited fine and up to fourteen years’ imprisonment if your driving causes death.
-Accordingly it is vital that you contact a solicitor as soon as possible.
+Accordingly, it is vital that you contact a solicitor.

 The driving offence lawyers at Lupton Fawcett are experts in advising upon dangerous driving cases and in building a strong defence.
 We will do everything we can to keep you on the road and reduce any penalties that are imposed.

-For assistance with an allegation, get in touch with us today or fill in our online form and we will call you back as soon as possible.
-If you require immediate assistance, please get in touch with Meghan Waldron on 07469 859708 or Jeremy Scott on 07971 520407.
+For assistance with an allegation, get in touch with us today or fill in the enquiry form on this page and we will call you back as soon as possible.
+If you require immediate assistance, please call us on our 24/7 mobile number on 07971 520407

 What is dangerous driving?